-Muller-Moore has refused to back down, and coincidentally (or not — the company has threatened him before) he had filed his own trademark application last summer, prior to getting the Chick-Fil-A letter, and that application is still pending.
-About a week ago, trademark attorney Steve Baird wrote at DuetsBlog that the examiner had considered the "Eat More Kale" application in December and found no basis for refusing to register it on "likelihood of confusion" grounds.
-He also noticed, however, that a few days later the examiner was told to reconsider in light of a "letter of protest" someone had filed.
-The protester wasn't named, but oddly enough the prior registrations listed in the letter (which I assume was spelled correctly) just happen to be registered to Chick-Fil-A. As of March 5, the matter was still unresolved.
+Muller-Moore has refused to back down, and coincidentally (or not—the company has threatened him before) he had filed his own trademark application last summer, prior to getting Chick-Fil-A’s letter, and that application is still pending.
+About a week ago, trademark attorney Steve Baird wrote at DuetsBlog that the examiner had considered the “Eat More Kale” application in December and found no basis for refusing to register it on “likelihood of confusion” grounds.
+He also noticed, however, that a few days later the examiner was told to reconsider in light of a “letter of protest” someone filed.
+The protester wasn’t named, but oddly enough the prior registrations listed in the letter (which I assume was spelled correctly) just happened to be registered to Chick-Fil-A. As of March 5, the matter was still unresolved.

 Although I haven’t found a copy of the cease-and-desist letter, reportedly Chick-Fil-A’s lawyer lists 30 other instances in which someone using an “Eat More [something]” slogan agreed to quit doing so after getting a nastygram from the company.
 That doesn’t mean those were necessarily valid claims, of course, because for many people it just would not be worth the fight.
 Unless someone is actually demanding increased consumption of chicken (however it’s spelled), this just seems like bullying.
 Chick-Fil-A, your sandwiches are good but these tactics are lame.

 Having said all that, kale tastes horrible.